[ Printer Friendly Version ] [ Report Abuse ]

 Background: Font color:

 I was once careful about my reputation, as recent as my fourth year when Witchy Business was still The Hogwarts Weekly.
-It was what professors called a 'respectable publication' and was as bland as watered-down porridge.
+It was what professors called a 'respectable publication' i.e. as bland as watered-down porridge.

-When the old guard left, I took my chance and not only kept the publication alive, I gave it a shot of firewhiskey and turned it into a sensation.
-At the time, my biggest worry was that people wouldn't give information to a gossip paper.
+When the old guard left, I took my chance and not only kept the publication alive, I gave it a shot of firewhiskey and turned it into a scandal sensation.
+At the time, I worried that people wouldn't give information to a gossip paper.
 Certainly would be the sensible train of thought.

 People, I would soon discover, are not sensible.